Contact Us!

 Manipulative Intervention: may be appropriate in cases of mild dystocia with only a few puppies/kittens remaining.

 Medical Therapy: may be appropriate in cases of mild dystocia where the mother has weak or infrequent contractions.
-Medications (oxytocin, calcium) are more successful if the Ferguson reflex can be stimulated.
+Medications such as oxytocin or calcium can be used to help with stimulation.

 Surgical Therapy: cesarean sections are performed when medical therapy fails, there is an obstruction or fetal distress.

-What are the risks if a cesarean section is not preformed?
+What are the risks if a cesarean section is not performed?

-Dystocia is considered an emergency condition and can be fatal to both the mother and puppies/kittens if left untreated.
+Dystocia is a life-threatening emergency and can be fatal to both the mother and puppies/kittens when left untreated.

 Animal Doctor Provider:

-Dr. Wacker has been preforming cesarean sections since 2016.
+Dr. Wacker has been performing cesarean sections since 2016.